+How has the Nuxeo documentation evolved over the last 2-3 years?
 One way is that we started using Confluence, which is really easy to use, so not only does it simplify creating new documents, but it’s also more convenient for users to search and find the information they need.

 We’re also trying to come up with ways to help our users expand the way they use our products, so right now we’re putting together short use cases or scenarios and then creating documentation that walks the user through the necessary steps.
 The goal is to have a technical cookbook with about 10-15 “recipes” that will help users start a Nuxeo project.

+How do you go about gathering info to be able to write the documentation?
 The engineers tend to involve me as soon as they can in the process, so when they develop a new feature, they ask me to test it.
 As I have to play with it in order to write about it, I usually go through the installation process just like a regular user would and this helps me to identify any specific items that should be covered in the documentation, plus it allows me to find bugs.
 Of course, if there’s something I don’t understand I’ll consult with the developers and I always ask them to read the documentation after I finish writing.

 When it comes to editing the technical documentation that’s written by the engineers, I usually have to consult with them more because I’m not directly playing with the feature.
 I have to make sure I understand things correctly and help convey this in the clearest way to our users.

+Do you look at other companies and the way they present documentation to get ideas and/or best practices?
 Yes, sometimes.
 For instance, I’m a fan of the way Atlassian does their documentation, I think it’s very well done.
 I also take a look at documentation that my friends from university write, it helps me keep my skills sharp.

+What are some of the tools you use to do your job?
 I mainly use Confluence.
 The developers use Javadoc, but I don’t use it as much.
 For the main Nuxeo web site, I do less writing, even if some small piece of documentation are needed here and there, for instance for downloads or trials.
 When it comes to blogs, my first post was indeed very recent and you might want to check it out!

 There’s also documentation embedded in studio.
 It’s meant to explain features within the product but eventually we want a wizard of some sort to help users while they use the product.

+What are some of the challenges you face?
 Finding time to do everything.
 As I mentioned before, I do some product testing and this can take up a lot of time depending on what I find during the process.
 At first, the engineers were very happy to have me test and now I think they get a little depressed as I usually identify something that they’ll have to fix.
 But, in the end, it’s a really critical step.
 Since I don’t know the features, I see all the little things that developers who have been working on the platform for weeks don’t and I ask questions that they normally don’t ask.

 I just have to be confident enough to speak up and ask the developers for more information when an issue becomes too technical.
 For these situations, I just play blonde, and I suppose actually being blonde comes in handy. [laughs]

+What are you working on now?
 I’m starting on the documentation for the 5.6 release, which is tentatively slated for June.
 There’s also a survey that we’re working on, we want to send it to everyone who comes to the documentation site.
 And in the coming weeks we hope to have a new cookbook ready.

+What do you like about working at Nuxeo?
 The spirit.
 Everybody here is focused and really into what they do.
 It’s satisfying to work with people who are so engaged and passionate about technology.
 And it’s a nice environment, we all get along, have lunch together, sometimes have beers after work.
 We’re all friends so it’s never depressing to go to work.

+What do you do in your spare time?
 I dance ballet and also go to see ballet performances at the Opera.
 I think I’ve seen 4 shows in the last 3 weeks.
 I’ve been taking ballet since I was 4 years old and still go to the same ballet school, so ballet for me is also about seeing friends and having a good time.
 And, for the Nuxeo developers, well, I will get them to the Opera one of these days…it’s my own personal challenge!